Battles and operations of the Indian National Army: Burma

-Preparing for defence
+Preparing for defense

 Of the INA's 1st division, the elements of what remained of the 1st Guerrilla Regiment were stationed at the town of Budalin, south of Yeu through most of early Autumn, while the remaining battalion of the 2nd and the units of the 3rd (Gandhi and Azad, respectively) were stationed in Mandalay in the south and at Chaungu to the north of it respectively.
-All the three regiments were ordered to Pyinmana, south of Mandalay, in November to reorganise.
+All the three regiments were ordered to Pyinmana, south of Mandalay, in November to reorganize.
 All three units later came under the command of (then) Maj.
 Gen Shah Nawaz Khan.

 The 4th Guerrilla regiment, which had reached Mandalay by the time the Imphal offensive was called off, was in the meantime ordered southwest to Myingyan, which it was tasked to defend.
 The troops, however held considerable resentment against the attitude and conduct of some of its officers, which had started souring by the time it was on the move.
 At Mandalay, the unit suffered a mutiny, with six hundred men refusing to obey orders from officers.
 Although they were arrested, they were not ultimately court-martialled on Subhas Chandra Bose's refusal to consent.
-The unit was transferred to the command of Gurubaksh Singh Dhillon at Myingyan.
+The unit was transferred to the command of Gurbaksh Singh Dhillon at Myingyan.
 On 29 January 1945, the 4th under Dhillon was ordered south to Nyaungu to oppose the elements of British IV corps moving down the Gangaw valley, troops of Slim's South Lancashire Regiment.

 Of the 2nd Division, the 1st Infantry Regiment had started for the front in May 1944 overland, while its heavy weaponry were to transported by sea.
 These were, however, lost when the ship carrying the weapons was Torpedoed somewhere between Victoria point and Mergui.
 The unit assembled in Rangoon in September to be judged unfit to proceed further until re-equipped.

 The 5th Guerrilla Regiment was moved in December 1944 from Malaya to Mingaladon, close to Rangoon in December, when it came under the command of Prem Kumar Sahgal.
 During this time, it drew officers from the 1st Infantry Regiment and the civilian training centre in Rangoon and was redesignated the 2nd Infantry regiment.
 The unit left Rangoon on 26 January for Prome.